-Rally’s scope of work consisted of the structural design of a two-tier; 20ft wide x 1300ft long elevated structural steel pipe rack.
-Rally’s design work also included all the associated process / utility piping and electrical / instrumentation cabling including concrete enclosed vaults and a 200ft underground rail crossing with valve isolation stations.
+Rally’s scope of work included the engineering of a new two-tiered, 20 ft wide x 1300 ft long structural steel pipe rack.
+Rally also designed all of the associated process / utility piping and electrical / instrumentation cabling.
+New concrete enclosed vaults and a 200 ft long underground rail crossing with valve isolation stations were engineered.

-The concrete vaults were designed to accommodate eighteen (18) pipes, in four (4) 42 inch casings, bored in place under the main rail crossing.
-In addition, two (2) 42 inch casings were installed to carry cable and cable trays.
-The vaults were designed by Rally with fully enclosed and ventilated safety compartments, hazard sensors and alarms to separate electrical, process and utility piping.
-The design considered the hazards associated with potential leakage from corrosion of the piping system and storm water flooding.
-Because the casings were installed above frost line, and up to five (5) lines were installed in one (1) casing, using customized, multi-pipe spacers, our design included electric heat tracing, insulation and stress engineering to determine the loading for the multi-pipe spacers.
+The concrete vaults were designed to accommodate eighteen pipes, in four 42-inch casings, bored in place under the main rail crossing.
+Two additional 42 inch casings were installed to carry cable and cable trays.
+The vaults were designed by Rally with fully enclosed and ventilated safety compartments, hazard sensors, and alarms to segregate electrical, process and utility piping.

 The design accounted for potential leakage due to piping corrosion and storm water flooding.
 Because the casings were installed above frost line, and up to five lines were installed in each casing using custom pipe spacers, our design relied upon extensive piping stress analysis to safely engineer the loading of the heat traced & insulated multi-pipe spacers.